 I think you will agree with me when I tell you right now that there is a massive clash of values going on all over the world.
 I do not know if there is any people on earth that are as aware of this as those in the British Commonwealth and those who are in the United States of America.

 This leads then to a critical question.
 What is the source of what you permit yourself to do?
 Where do your values come from?
 Who is the author of those values, and why do you have those values?
 Where did your values come from?
 Where were they formed?
 Are you sure that you are right, even though you are not conscience-stricken?
-The Islamic thinks he is right, and he is not conscience-stricken at all.
+The Muslim thinks he is right, and he is not conscience-stricken at all.
 We know very well he is not right, that he can do something evil and it never bothers his mind whatever.

-We have to ask that last question because others, even we brethren, can do things that are absolutely wrong and never give a serious thought that we are doing something wrong.
+We have to ask that last question because others, even we, brethren, can do things that are absolutely wrong and never give a serious thought that we are doing something wrong.
 Is that not true?
 Before you were converted, you kept Sunday, and it never gave your mind a bit of worry that you were keeping that day.
-You did the same thing with Christmas, and Easter, and with all those others as well.
+You did the same thing with Christmas and Easter and with all those others as well.

 What I am talking about here is that these things impact on every area of life: business, education, entertainment, athletics, fashion, diet, child-rearing, husband and wife relationship, and one's relationship in one's community, and with neighbors.
 In other words, this principle that I am talking about here today is impacting on the entire framework of life.
-I mean not just in the broadest and most obvious areas of ethics and morals, but in the finite particular of life.
+I mean not just in the broadest and most obvious areas of ethics and morals, but in the finite particulars of life.